Agents cross boundaries.

 Distributed traces and metrics across your stack.
 The standard for internal observability.

-Signed, portable proof that complements logs and traces with cross-org verification.
+Signed, portable records that complement logs and traces with cross-boundary verification.
 No central authority required.

 The boundary problem